florianschanda/miss_hit/LEXING_ISSUES.md

 ### Lambda functions

 There is one more exception to these already confusing rules, and these are lambda functions.
-If we are after a closing bracket of a lambda parameter list, then no comma is inserted:
+If we encounter a closing bracket of a lambda parameter list, then no comma is inserted:

 ```
 x = {@(x) 12};
 ```

+Note that your lexer will need to keep track of, and match, brackets;
+and distinguish between normal round brackets and a lambda function parameter list.

 ### Assignment targets